Singapore Airlines Flight 006: Origin of passengers and crew and types of injuries sustained

-Among the Singaporeans who perished in the crash were the mother of a Singapore Turf Club horse trainer; an assistant professor of the National University of Singapore's Department of Computer Science and his wife; and a Republic of Singapore Air Force pilot on his way to attend the Advanced Fighter Weapons Instructor Course organized by the Air National Guard.
+Among the Singaporeans who died were the mother of a Singapore Turf Club horse trainer; an assistant professor of the National University of Singapore's Department of Computer Science and his wife; and a Republic of Singapore Air Force pilot on his way to attend the Advanced Fighter Weapons Instructor Course organised by the Air National Guard.
 In addition, four of the dead were Motorola employees.
-One of the cabin crew members who died in the crash was a former Singapore national footballer and brother of Subhas Anandan, a prominent criminal lawyer in Singapore.
+One of the cabin crew members who died in the crash was Surash Anandan, a former Singapore national footballer and brother of Subhas Anandan, a prominent criminal lawyer in Singapore.

-Among perished passengers of other nationalities were the president and two vice-presidents of Buena Park, California-based Ameripec Inc. A professor at UC Davis survived the crash with 12% second-degree burns.
-William Wang, who later founded Vizio, suffered carbon monoxide poisoning but survived.
+Among passengers of other nationalities were the president and two vice-presidents of Buena Park, California-based Ameripec Inc. A professor at UC Davis survived the crash with 12% second-degree burns.
+William Wang, who later founded Vizio, suffered carbon monoxide poisoning, but survived.

-John Diaz, who at the time was an executive at MP3.com, suffered lung damage and "body shock," which resulted in compressed joints with soft tissue damage.
-When he appeared on The Oprah Winfrey Show, he used a walker.
+John Diaz, who at the time was an executive at MP3.com, suffered lung damage and "body shock", which resulted in compressed joints with soft-tissue damage.
+When he appeared on The Oprah Winfrey Show, he used a walking frame.